jomorlier/mdocourse/README.md

 It's always working ?
 On interpolation **and** extrapolation ?
 By the way, GP is an interpolating **or** regressing method ?
 Play with the code.

-RoM.html
-Another MATLAB tutorial on [Reduced Order Modeling](http://htmlpreview.github.io/?https://github.com/jomorlier/mdocourse2018/blob/master/RoM/ROM.html) using SVD/POD approach.
+Inspired from Menke's book: Another MATLAB tutorial on [Reduced Order Modeling](http://htmlpreview.github.io/?https://github.com/jomorlier/mdocourse2018/blob/master/RoM/ROM.html) using SVD/POD approach.